 Edward Rogas, Jr. has served as a Director since October 2010.
-Mr. Rogas currently serves as a Director on the board of Vitesse Semiconductor Corporation.
-Mr. Rogas served as a Director of Vignani Technologies Pvt Ltd until February 2014 and Photon Dynamics, Inc., from May 2006 to October 2008.
-Mr. Rogas held management positions at Teradyne, Inc. for over 30 years, including serving as Senior Vice President from 2000 through 2005.
+Mr. Rogas served as a Director of Vitesse Semiconductor Corporation until April 2015, Vignani Technologies Pvt Ltd until February 2014 and Photon Dynamics, Inc., from May 2006 to October 2008.
+Mr. Rogas held management positions at Teradyne, Inc. for over 29 years, including serving as a Senior Vice President from 2000 through 2005.
 Mr. Rogas holds an M.B.A. degree from Harvard Business School and a B.S. from the United States Naval Academy.